open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 Depending on the progress made in [Issue 891](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/891), the use of `GOMEMLIMIT` may completely replace the Memory Ballast Extension in the future.

-## 0.87.2 to 0.88.0
+## 0.88.0 to 0.89.0

-As part of working towards using the [OpenTelemetry Collector Kubernetes Distro](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-k8s) by default, the chart now requires users to explicitly set an image repository and command name.
-If you are already explicitly setting an image repository and command name this breaking change does not affect you.
+As part of working towards using the [OpenTelemetry Collector Kubernetes Distro](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-k8s) by default, the chart now requires users to explicitly set an image repository.
+If you are already explicitly setting an image repository this breaking change does not affect you.

 If you are using a OpenTelemetry Community distribution of the Collector we recommend you use `otel/opentelemetry-collector-k8s`, but carefully review the [components included in this distribution](https://github.com/open-telemetry/opentelemetry-collector-releases/blob/main/distributions/otelcol-k8s/manifest.yaml) to make sure it includes all the components you use in your configuration.
 In the future this distribution will become the default image used for the chart.